OCA/connector-magento/magentoerpconnect/doc/project/contribute.rst

 installation or if you want to control your environment in your own manner.

-The Buildout_ config is an all-in-one package which installs OpenERP, the connector and provides many facilities for the developers.
+The Buildout_ config is an all-in-one package which installs OpenERP, the connector and provides many facilities for the developers, it is based on the `Anybox Buildout Recipe`_.
 It includes developer tools such as:

 * Run the tests on the connector / Magento connector
 * Build the connector / Magento connector documentation